acostasp/Rockbuster-SQL-Queries/README.md

 ## Data and Tools
 This repository contains SQL queries that analyze a dataset of all of Rockbusters' rentals from the summer of 2005.
 The data set can be found [here.](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)

-PostgreSQL was used to enter SQL queries to analyze this data.
+PostgreSQL was used to enter the SQL queries used to analyze this data.

 Tableau Public was used to create a story and add visualizations to the analysis.
 Follow [this link](https://public.tableau.com/authoring/RockbusterStealthDataAnalysis_17375818996410/Story1#1) to view the Tableau Workbook.